 Accountability can be an ugly word when it comes to postpartum fitness.
 Refer back to my third truth at the top of this post.
 You have to dig deep and decide if you really have the time and capacity to prioritize exercise right now.
 Consider, why do you need an accountability partner?
 If you are truly ready to exercise, your body is healthy, your life is in a spot where time for exercise could reasonably exist without upending other high priorities, then cool.
 But if you are trying to squeeze water out of stone, this isn’t your answer.

 If you do look for an accountability partner, I recommend finding a friend who understands (really, truly understands) the demands of your life and your competing priorities.
 Or, if you have the means, hire a coach who is skilled in working with postpartum people and helping them navigate return to fitness in the postpartum.
 A good coach should be able to offer appropriate accountability: meaning, if you’re life gets complicated, they’ll actually encourage you to de-prioritize your workouts when it’s appropriate.
 Learning de-prioritize workouts when appropriate is the flip-side to learning how to push through and make it a priority the rest of the time.

 And finally, try and cut yourself some slack.
 You might also consider WHY you are having time finding time to work out.
 What else is going on in your life?
 If life-stress is high, it’s okay to take some time off from your workouts and come back to them when you have bandwidth.

 Take a deep dive into HOW to dial in your breathing strategy to and kick-start your postpartum recovery.
-Download your copy of my signature ebook, The No B.S.
+Download a copy of my signature ebook The No B.S.
 Guide to Breathing for a STRONG Pregnancy and Postpartum.